• Skip to primary navigation

 Ingredients needed to make Chicken Karahi

 • Chicken: Small bone-in chicken pieces are typically used to make chicken karahi.
 You can use boneless chicken too.
 I prefer chicken thighs if using boneless.
-Cook the chicken for a little lesser time.
+Cook the chicken for a little less time.

 • Fresh tomatoes: Using fresh, ripe, firm tomatoes makes the dish much better.